ABMI/FentanylPatchPrevalence/README.md

 	renv::restore()
 	```
 5. In RStudio, build the pakcage by clicking "Install and Restart" under 'Build' tab.
 If there is no error message, the package is built successfully.
-6. Follow [Download DatabaseConnector JDBC](https://ohdsi.github.io/DatabaseConnector/reference/downloadJdbcDrivers.html) to download the DatabaseConnector JDBC drivers if you have not down this before.
+6. Download DatabaseConnector JDBC driver according to your own platform [here](https://ohdsi.github.io/DatabaseConnectorJars/) if you have not done so.
 7. Once installed, open `extras/CodeToRun.R` or use the code below and update the parameters before executing the package on a specific data source.
 For more information on how to set these parameters, please refer to [DatabaseConnector](http://ohdsi.github.io/DatabaseConnector/) and  `extras/Main.R`

 	```r